Meet Brianne SHowman

 Experiencing these injuries and being required to take time off is why I do what I do.
 I know athletes don’t like to be sidelined due to injuries AND I have learned that most of the injuries we deal with are preventable if we train the body properly.

 I help athletes resolve injuries in less time by getting to the root of the problem, improving movement patterns, and incorporating proper training to help the body to move more efficiently, more powerfully, and in less injury-prone ways.

-Have questions on how you can overcome your injuries and become more resilient?
-Schedule a free call with me!
+Have questions on how you can overcome your injuries to train and live pain-free?
+Schedule a complimentary call with me!